gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

 ====================

-The dialog to invert variables is opened in the same way as described in :ref:`Section 8.3 <sec-setting-operators>`.
+The dialog to invert variables is opened in the same way as described in :ref:`sec-setting-operators`.
 If a variable contributes in a *negative* way to the composite indicator (e.g., a higher education corresponding to a lower social vulnerability), it is possible to indicate such an inverse relationship by pressing the *Invert* button next to the variable